Thdub/Batch_Scripts/README.md

     - Telemetry script 2019

 - Utilities :
-    - RemoveDuplicateLines
+    - RemoveDuplicateLines : Remove duplicate lines from any file with text.
+        - Usage : just drag and drop your file on to this script.
-        -Credits due to dbenham for his Jrepl.bat script
+        - Credits due to dbenham for his great JRepl.bat utility.
     - Restore_Start_Menu_Icons : Do you sometimes have blank icons in your Start Menu?
 Or new Icons assets to display in your start screen?
 Here's a simple script that will update the icon(s) for you.
     - WinDefenderToggle : Toggle Windows Defender On or Off
     - Program launchers :